fiduswriter/simple-datatables/columns.md

 #### `select`

-An integer or array of integers representing the columns to be manipulated.
+An integer or array of integers representing the column(s) to be manipulated.

 #### `sort`